RULES & CLARIFICATION FOR HSPDP (Version 2018-19)

 Students must transcribe or re-transcribe all notes and other prepared materials to colored paper (provided by the tournament host) during preparation time.
 No material written or typed in advance of the preparation time period may be used or reviewed during a competitive debate.
 All note must be made by the participating debaters – debate observers may not prepare debate notes for student use in a debate.
 Use of electronic equipment: If a student has an accommodation under the Americans with Disabilities Act (ADA), the student may use a computer or other device during preparation time.
 Other students may use electronic equipment during preparation time in the same manner in which they would use paper.
 In other words, a student may not use an electronic device to access the internet, conduct advanced research or searches.
 A student may scroll through material and transcribe the electronic notes to colored paper for debates.

 Coaching During Preparation Time

 Students may speak with other students, coaches, and volunteers designated by their coaches during the preparation time period.
+No one, other than participating debaters, may produce notes or re-transcribe information during a preparation time period.
 No one – a debater or anyone assisting a debater – may access the internet during preparation time.
 Students may use an electronic device (e.g., an iPad) but only as a substitute for paper.
 An electronic device may not be used to more rapidly search for files, access an argument database, or find material on the internet.

 Violations of preparation time rules is a serious rules violation and may result in forfeiting a debate.